 On January 28, 2013, Studio City Company (the "Studio City Borrower") and certain lenders (the "Studio City Lenders") executed a senior secured credit facilities denominated in Hong Kong dollars with an aggregate amount of HK\$10,855,880,000 (equivalent to \$1,395,357) (the "Studio City Project Facility"), pursuant to substantially all the terms and conditions set out in a commitment letter (the "Commitment Letter") entered on October 19, 2012 by the Studio City Borrower, the Studio City Lenders, the Company and New Cotai Investments, LLC ("New Cotai Investments"), an indirect noncontrolling shareholder who owns 40% interest in Studio City Borrower, to fund the Studio City project.
 The Studio City Project Facility consists of a HK\$10,080,460,000 (equivalent to \$1,295,689) term loan facility (the "Studio City Term Loan Facility") and a HK\$775,420,000 (equivalent to \$99,668) revolving credit facility (the "Studio City Revolving Credit Facility").
 The Studio City Term Loan Facility matures on January 28, 2018 and is subject to quarterly amortization payments commencing on the earlier of (i) December 31, 2016, the first fiscal quarter end date falling not less than 45 months after January 28, 2013; and (ii) the end of the second full fiscal quarter after the Opening Date of the Studio City project.
 Amounts under the Studio City Term Loan Facility may be borrowed from and after the date that certain conditions precedent were satisfied until July 28, 2014, the date falling 18 months after January 28, 2013.
-The Studio City Revolving Credit Facility matures on January 28, 2018 and has no interim amortization.
-The Studio City Revolving Credit Facility may be burrowed from and after the date that certain conditions precedent were satisfied until July 28, 2014, the date falling 18 months after January 28, 2013.
-The Studio City Revolving Credit Facility matures on January 28, 2018 and has no interim amortization.
-The Studio City Revolving Credit Facility may be utilized prior to the Opening Date for project costs by way of i
+The Studio City Revolving Credit Facility matures on January 28, 2014, the date falling 18 months after January 28, 2013.
+The Studio City Revolving Credit Facility matures on January 28, 2014, the date falling 18 months after January 28, 2013.
+The Studio City Revolving Date for project costs by way of issue of letters of credit to a maximum of HK\$387,710,000 (equivalent to \$49,834), and may be borrowed in full on a revolving basis after the Opening Date.